kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

 math: true
 ---

-In this post I will be present a python code for ESO optimization method.
+In this post, I will present a Python code for the ESO optimization method.

 ### Problem statement

-Let us consider a cantilever beam with a vertical force of 10kN, dimensions 20x10 meters, young module of 206.8 GPa and Poisson's ratio 0.28 figure 1 $RR=0.01$, $ER=0.005$.
+Let us consider a cantilever beam with a vertical force of 10kN, dimensions 20x10 meters, a young module of 206.8 GPa and Poisson's ratio 0.28 figure 1 $RR=0.01$, $ER=0.005$.

 ![Scenario 1: Across columns](/ESO_model.png)
 |:--:|
 | <b>Figure 1.
 Beams's diagram.</b>|

-First, let's consider the following steps to do algorithm:
+First, let's consider the following steps to do the algorithm:

 1. Discretization of the model in finite elements
 2. Perform the finite element analysis of the structure.
 3. Calculate the sensitivity number for each element.
-4. Remove a number of elements with the lowest ensitivity nubers according to a predifined element removal ratio ERR.
+4. Remove a number of elements with the lowest sensitivity numbers according to a predefined element removal ratio ERR.
-5. Repeat step 2 to 4 until volume fraction is reached.
+5. Repeat steps 2 to 4 until the volume fraction is reached.

 ### Discretization

-The discretization is done with the following function with the help of numpy
+The discretization is done with the following function with the help of NumPy

 ``` python
 def beam(L=10, H=10, F=-1000000, E=206.8e9, v=0.28, nx=20, ny=20):